afsc-assessments/ebswp_2023/doc/EBSpollock.md

 <!-- SCA Catch -->
 \begin{table}[ht]
 \centering
-\caption{Total EBS shelf pollock catch recorded by observers (rounded to nearest 100 t) by year and season with percentages indicating the proportion of the catch that came from within the Steller sea lion conservation area (SCA), 1998--2020.
-The 2020 data are preliminary.}
+\caption{Total EBS shelf pollock catch recorded by observers (rounded to nearest 100 t) by year and season with percentages indicating the proportion of the catch that came from within the Steller sea lion conservation area (SCA), 1998--2019.}
 \label{tab:catch_sca}
 \begin{tabular}{crrr}
 \hline